| Melbourne — loading...

 Address: 298 Chapel Street, Windsor

-Insider tip: Wednesday mornings they do a two-coffee-and-toast special for $12.
-It’s not widely advertised but the regulars know.
+The reliable workhorse. $4.20 for a flat white, $15 for eggs Benedict on brioche.
+Espresso is punchy, portions generous, service fast.
+Wednesday mornings they do a two-coffee-and-toast special for $12 — not widely advertised but regulars know.

 Coffee in Windsor: What You Actually Need to Know

-Windsor’s coffee scene is concentrated along Chapel Street, with a few outliers on side streets and in laneways.
-The average flat white sits around $4.50 — roughly in line with Melbourne’s inner south but noticeably cheaper than what you’ll pay five minutes up the road in South Yarra.
+Windsor’s coffee scene is concentrated along Chapel Street, with a few outliers on the side streets near High Street and Albert Street.
+The average flat white sits around $4.50 — roughly in line with Melbourne’s inner south but noticeably cheaper than South Yarra five minutes up the road.

 Most Windsor cafes use locally roasted beans, with Five Senses, Proud Mary, and several micro-roasters represented.
-You won’t find many chain coffee brands here, and that’s entirely by design.
-Windsor likes its independent operators.
+You will not find many chain coffee brands here.